-All candidates must attain minimum levels of achievement (MLA) of 80% or higher on each competency assessment.
-Any candidate who obtains a score lower than 80% is required to engage in a remediation process to attain the MLA.
+In order to progress through the program, to remain in good standing, and to graduate, all candidates must attain minimum levels of achievement (MLA) of 80% or higher on each competency assessment.
+Any candidate who obtains a score lower than 80% is required to engage in a remediation process with the instructor to attain the MLA.

-The academic standing policy for all graduate programs in the College of Psychology requires candidates to maintain a minimum cumulative grade point average of 3.0.
+The grading policy for all graduate programs in the College of Psychology requires candidates to maintain a minimum cumulative grade point average of 3.0.
 In addition, other minimum requirements are in existence as outlined below.
 Failure to meet these requirements will result either in academic probation or dismissal.